Olympics-Hulk named in Brazil soccer squad

 MELBOURNE, Feb 15 Australian two-time world champion track cyclist Shane Perkins has switched allegiance to Russia in a bid to compete at the 2020 Tokyo Games.

-RIO DE JANEIRO, July 5 Brazil coach Mano Menezes named Porto striker Hulk and two defenders on Thursday as his three permitted over-age players for the Olympic soccer tournament at the London Games.
+RIO DE JANEIRO, July 5 Porto striker Hulk was named as one of three permitted over-age players in a Brazil squad announced by coach Mano Menezes on Thursday for the London Olympics soccer tournament.

 AC Milan's Thiago Silva and Real Madrid left back Marcelo were also selected, after defeats in internationals warmups last month against Mexico and Argentina highlighted Brazil's problems in finding decent defensive players under 23 years old.

-Even with captain Thiago Silva and Marcelo in the team, Brazil suffered from centre back Juan's inexperience in a 2-0 loss to the Mexicans.

-The problems were even greater when Thiago Silva missed the game against Argentina through injury, with youngsters Bruno Uvini and Juan in central defence exposed by Lionel Messi and his team mates in a 4-3 defeat.

-The 18-man squad was announced by Menez in a Rio de Janeiro hotel, with Santos striker Neymar, 20, standing out as the ace in the pack.
+Santos striker Neymar, 20, stands out as the 18-man squad's ace in the pack.

-Menezes had been expected to include Chelsea centre back David Luiz, rather than a forward, as his third over-age player to partner Thiago Silva in the middle of the back line.

-"I think the Brazil team will be stronger with a (over-age) player outside the defensive system," Menezes told a news conference.

-Turning to his defence, Menezes said: "I don't think the issues that arose against Argentina will be repeated with such frequency as they did in that game, because Messi won't be at the Olympics.

-"We won't face a player who picks up the ball in midfield and destroys defensive systems individually and finishes in the way he does."

-Brazil, top seeds in Group C and seeking their first Olympic soccer gold medal, kick off against Egypt on July 26, before playing Belarus on July 29 and New Zealand on Aug.
-1 to complete the group phase.
+Brazil, seeking their first Olympic soccer gold medal, kick off against Egypt in Group C on July 26.

-They will play another warmup against Olympic hosts Britain in Middlesbrough on July 20.

 Squad: